 Hours of operation: We’re open from dawn to dusk starting the day after Thanksgiving; most people come between 10-4.

-We're happy to bale your tree for travel if needed; if it's necessary that your tree be wrapped, it's best to come on a weekend or between the hours of 10-4 so we're sure to be nearby.
+We're happy to bale your tree for travel if needed; if it's necessary that your tree be wrapped, it's best to come on a weekend or between the hours of 10-4 so we're nearby.
 We can also provide twine and our tips for you to load your tree securely on top of your vehicle.

 Which type of tree should I get?
 Well, that depends on what you consider important in a Christmas tree.
 Balsam and Fraser fir look quite similar; in fact, they are genetically related.
 Fraser are considered 'southern balsam' and are more often grown and sold in southern Appalachia.
 Balsam fir are more associated with northern climates.
 The main differences are that balsam tend to be much more aromatic and Fraser fir are known for their good needle retention.
 So, the choice is yours: nice smell or fewer needles!